Tom's Guide Verdict

 When I listened to Missy Elliot's "Throw It Back," I was a little disappointed at how muted the lows sounded on the AirPods Pro.
 However, that let me enjoy the reverb on the artist's laid-back rhyme scheme and notice some of the more obscure portions of the track.
 You want bass?
 The WF-1000XM3 is the undisputed king, but almost at the expense of the track.
 But it was just restrained enough so that you could hear the cowbells, triangle and other minor details in the song.
 This is one time where the Echo Buds restrained performance served it well.
 The finer details of the song had plenty of room to breathe against the super-deep lows.

-AirPods Pro battery life and Bluetooth
+Apple AirPods Pro review: Battery life

 I squeezed about 4.5 hours from the AirPods (including a 40-minute commute, 2 hours of Netflix, a 1-hour phone conversation, 1.5 hours of Steven Universe and a whole bunch of YouTube videos) before I got a low-battery notification.